PatrickJTaylor/pengWann/docs/index.md

 <center>
 <small>
 A handful of example outputs from <code>pengwann</code> as applied to rutile.
-The colour-coded numbers next to the crystal structure are Wannier charges computed for Ti and O.
+The colour-coded numbers next to the crystal structure are Wannier charges computed for Ti (blue) and O (red).
 </small>
 </center>